FedericoAlcantara/wubiq/wubiq-server/README.rst

 Using the wubiq manager
 -----------------------
 Wubiq has a manager from where you can check the status of connected clients and their services.
-Also provides a link for running wubiq-client on a local computer to expose connected devices.
+Also provides a link for installing or downloading wubiq-client to be run on local computers or mobile devices.
-Use its methods for installing and testing remote clients.
 To bring up the manager on any client open a browser and just type: http://host:port/wubiq-server.

 Base methods